 John Bidgood, Chief Technology Officer at Systal.

-John Bidgood’s hybrid cloud article explores the key principles of navigating hybrid cloud complexity and how to achieve the best hybrid cloud structure for your business.
+John Bidgood’s hybrid cloud article explores the key principles of navigating hybrid cloud complexity and how to achieve the cloud structure for your business.

 Hybrid cloud infrastructures, which combine the positive elements of public and private cloud environments, aim to help businesses achieve the best of both worlds.
 However, getting there is rarely simple.
 With a myriad of different options for structuring your hybrid cloud, how can you choose what’s right for your organisation?